tobega/tailspin-v0/README.md

 Some of my thinking that went into tailspin is elaborated in my [perfect programming language essay](https://cygni.se/the-perfect-programming-language/) and in my [multidimensional plasma essay](https://cygni.se/is-your-programming-language-made-of-multidimensional-plasma/).

-## Status
-The syntax has been mainly determined to be sane and runnable.
-Thoughts somewhere on the roadmap are in [my notes](Notes.md)

-Most recent addition is relational values that can be manipulated through relational algebra.
-A good example is [this solution](https://github.com/tobega/aoc2020/blob/main/a21ra.tt) to the [adventofcode 2020 day 21 problem](https://adventofcode.com/2020/day/21)

-The next step is implementing automatic types and units (on branch data-dictionary)

 ## Code samples
 Small code samples can be found in the [samples folder](https://github.com/tobega/tailspin-v0/tree/master/samples).